sandhyaparna/Data-Science/Modeling/BestPractices.md

 #### Personalization:
-* What locations/beds are there ina hospital.
+* What locations/beds are there in a hospital.
 * How are coma patients' vital/lab details taken.
 How do you monitor a coma patient
 * In what units is Temp/Vitals signs taken?
 * What details do Vigi gets froma client? - If we dont get a particular vital sign values, we cannot include that in our model